opensearch-project/project-website/_posts/2021-11-29-plugins-intro.markdown

 ## Closing Notes

 We hope this post helps unbox the mystery of how plugins work within OpenSearch.
-Now that you learnt how plugins work and what their limitations are, let us know if you have any feedback or would like new features in plugin architecture.
+Now that you learnt how plugins work and their limitations, we would love to see you getting your hands dirty and develop plugins for OpenSearch.
+Looking forward, we are thinking about solving the limitations in plugin architecture and would love your [feedback/thoughts](https://github.com/opensearch-project/OpenSearch/issues/1422).

-In the coming days, lookout for a follow-up post soon on how plugins work with OpenSearch Dashboards.
+In the coming days, lookout for a follow-up post soon on intro to plugins with OpenSearch Dashboards.